 Incorporating the EGRRCPA Partial Exemptions into Regulation C

-The final rule also incorporates into Regulation C the interpretations and procedures from the 2018 rule (opens new window) the CFPB issued to implement and clarify the HMDA partial exemptions created by the EGRRCPA.
+The final rule also incorporates into Regulation C the interpretations and procedures from the 2018 rule (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) the CFPB issued to implement and clarify the HMDA partial exemptions created by the EGRRCPA.
 Specifically, the final rule incorporates provisions from the 2018 rule which:

 - Clarify that insured credit unions covered by a partial exemption have the option to report exempt data fields as long as they report all data fields that the data point comprises;